sanying123/documentation/using-the-api/reference.md

 }
 ```

-## Returning an Organization's Vulnerabilities
+## Listing an Organization's Vulnerabilities

-You can use the following request to return vulnerabilities by organization
+You use the following request to return vulnerabilities by organization

 POST `/api/v3/public/orgs/{organization id}/vulnerabilities/`